0xIapetus/RedTeamingNotes/All_About_Windows.md

 `Get-ChildItem -Path C:\ -Include *interesting-fle.txt* -File -Recurse -ErrorAction SilentlyContinue`
 # Get Contents of file
 `Get-Content "C:\Program Files\interestingfile.txt.txt"`
+## Domain Enumeration

+# Get current domain
+Get-Domain (PowerView)
+Get-ADDomain (ActiveDirectory Module)

+# Get object of another domain
+Get-Domain–Domain moneycorp.local
+Get-ADDomain-Identity moneycorp.local
+# Get domain SID for the current domain
+Get-DomainSID
+(Get-ADDomain).DomainSID

+# Get domain policy for the current domain
+Get-DomainPolicyData
+(Get-DomainPolicyData).systemaccess
+# Get domain policy for another domain
+(Get-DomainPolicyData–domain
+moneycorp.local).systemaccess

+# Get domain controllers for the current domain
+Get-DomainController
+Get-ADDomainController
+# Get domain controllers for another domain
+Get-DomainController–Domain moneycorp.local
+Get-ADDomainController -DomainName moneycorp.local -Discover

+# Get a list of users in the current domain
+Get-DomainUser
+Get-DomainUser–Identity student1

+Get-ADUser -Filter * -Properties *
+Get-ADUser -Identity student1 -Properties *

+# Get list of all properties for users in the current domain
+`Get-DomainUser -Identity student1 -Properties *
+Get-DomainUser -Properties samaccountname,logonCount
+Get-ADUser -Filter * -Properties * | select -First 1 | Get-Member -
+MemberType *Property | select Name
+Get-ADUser -Filter * -Properties * | select
+name,logoncount,@{expression={[datetime]::fromFileTime($_.pwdlastset
+)}}`

+# Get all the groups in the current domain
+`Get-DomainGroup | select Name` `Get-DomainGroup–Domain <targetdomain>`

+`Get-ADGroup -Filter * | select Name`
+`Get-ADGroup -Filter * -Properties *`

+# Get all groups containing the word "admin" in group name
+`Get-DomainGroup *admin*`
+`Get-ADGroup -Filter 'Name -like "*admin*"' | select Name`

+# Check for active users with high logoncount, bad idea to target low logoncount users.
+`Get-DomainUser -Properties samaccountname,logonCount`

+# Check descriptions for passwords or other interesting
+`Get-DomainUser -LDAPFilter "Description=*pass*" | Select name,Description`

+# Get a list of computers in the current domain
+`Get-DomainComputer | select Name Get-DomainComputer–OperatingSystem "*Server 2016*"
+Get-DomainComputer -Ping
+Get-ADComputer -Filter * | select Name
+Get-ADComputer -Filter * -Properties *
+Get-ADComputer -Filter 'OperatingSystem -like "*Server 2016*"' -Properties OperatingSystem | select Name,OperatingSystem Get-ADComputer -Filter * -Properties DNSHostName | %{Test-Connection -Count 1 -ComputerName $_.DNSHostName}`

+# Get all the groups in the current domain
+`Get-DomainGroup | select Name` `Get-DomainGroup–Domain <targetdomain>`
+`Get-ADGroup -Filter * | select Name`
+`Get-ADGroup -Filter * -Properties *`
+# Get all groups containing the word "admin" in group name
+`Get-DomainGroup *admin*`
+`Get-ADGroup -Filter 'Name -like "*admin*"' | select Name`

+# Get all the members of the Domain Admins group
+`Get-DomainGroupMember -Identity "Domain Admins" -Recurse` `Get-ADGroupMember -Identity "Domain Admins" -Recursive`

+# Get the group membership for a user:
+`Get-DomainGroup–UserName "student1"`
+`Get-ADPrincipalGroupMembership -Identity student1`

+# List all the local groups on a machine (needs administrator privs on non-dc
+machines) :
+`Get-NetLocalGroup -ComputerName dcorp-dc -ListGroups`

+# Get members of all the local groups on a machine (needs administrator privs on
+non-dc machines)
+`Get-NetLocalGroup -ComputerName dcorp-dc -Recurse`
+#  Get members of the local group "Administrators" on a machine (needs administrator privs on non-dc machines) :
+`Get-NetLocalGroupMember -ComputerName dcorp-dc -GroupName Administrators`

+# Get actively logged users on a computer (needs local admin rights on the target)
+`Get-NetLoggedon–ComputerName <servername>`
+# Get locally logged users on a computer (needs remote registry on the target - started by-default on server OS)
+`Get-LoggedonLocal -ComputerName dcorp-dc`
+#  Get the last logged user on a computer (needs administrative rights and
+remote registry on the target) `Get-LastLoggedOn–ComputerName <servername>`

+# Get list of GPO in current domain.
+`Get-DomainGPO`
+`Get-DomainGPO -ComputerIdentity dcorp-student1`

+# Get GPO(s) which use Restricted Groups or groups.xml for interesting users ( IF DOMAIN GROUP IS ADDED TO LOCAL GROUP, THIS CAN GIVE AN ATTACK PATH.
+IF you be a part of that group you can have local admin rights on this machine)
+`Get-DomainGPOLocalGroup`

+# Get users which are in a local group of a machine using GPO
+`Get-DomainGPOComputerLocalGroupMapping–ComputerIdentity
+dcorp-student1`
+# Get machines where the given user is member of a specific group
+`Get-DomainGPOUserLocalGroupMapping -Identity student1 -Verbose`

+# Get OUs in a domain
+`Get-DomainOU`
+`Get-ADOrganizationalUnit -Filter * -Properties *`
+# Get GPO applied on an OU.
+Read GPOname from gplink attribute from Get-NetOU
+`Get-DomainGPO -Identity "{AB306569-220D-43FF-B03B-83E8F4EF8081}"`

+# Get the ACLs associated with the specified object
+`Get-DomainObjectAcl -SamAccountName student1–ResolveGUIDs`
+# Get the ACLs associated with the specified prefix to be used for search
+`Get-DomainObjectAcl -SearchBase "LDAP://CN=Domain`
+Admins,CN=Users,DC=dollarcorp,DC=moneycorp,DC=local" -ResolveGUIDs -Verbose
+# We can also enumerate ACLs using ActiveDirectory module but without resolving
+GUIDs
+`(Get-Acl 'AD:\CN=Administrator,CN=Users,DC=dollarcorp,DC=moneycorp,DC=local').Access`

+# Search for interesting ACEs
+`Find-InterestingDomainAcl -ResolveGUIDs`
+# Get the ACLs associated with the specified path
+`Get-PathAcl -Path "\\dcorp-dc.dollarcorp.moneycorp.local\sysvol"`

+# Get a list of all domain trusts for the current domain
+`Get-DomainTrust`
+`Get-DomainTrust–Domain us.dollarcorp.moneycorp.local`

+`Get-ADTrust`
+`Get-ADTrust–Identity us.dollarcorp.moneycorp.local`

+# Get details about the current forest
+`Get-Forest`
+`Get-Forest–Forest eurocorp.local`
+`Get-ADForest`
+`Get-ADForest–Identity eurocorp.local`
+# Get all domains in the current forest
+`Get-ForestDomain`
+`Get-ForestDomain–Forest eurocorp.local`
+`(Get-ADForest).Domains`

+# Get all global catalogs for the current forest
+`Get-ForestGlobalCatalog`
+`Get-ForestGlobalCatalog–Forest eurocorp.local`
+`Get-ADForest | select -ExpandProperty GlobalCatalogs`
+# Map trusts of a forest
+`Get-ForestTrust`
+`Get-ForestTrust–Forest eurocorp.local`
+`Get-ADTrust -Filter 'msDS-TrustForestTrustInfo -ne "$null"'`

+# Find computers (File Servers and Distributed File servers) where a domain admin session is available.
+`Find-DomainUserLocation –Stealth`

+# BloodHound : To avoid detections like ATA
+`Invoke-BloodHound -CollectionMethod All -ExcludeDC`

 ###### Privilege escalation #########
 # Powershell history